 Once you’ve decided to request treatment, we will look at what traits you prefer in a donor and see if we have any which match.
 Typically we give you a choice of two who have similar characteristics to those you’re looking for, at this stage the information you’ll get is purely the physical details of the donor – so weight, height , hair and eye colour – but you can ask for more information if you want it, a donor’s ‘full profile’.

 This consists of extra details such as occupation, religion, hobbies and interests, plus their reasons for donating and a ‘pen picture’ written by the donor to give you an idea of what type of person they are.
 All of our donors are also invited to write a good will message, which will form part of the profile you can see.

 What you will never be given is any identifying information about our donors – such as names, addresses or photographs.
 In that sense, although the law was changed to allow donor-conceived children the right to find out about their donors when they’re 18, sperm and egg donation is still anonymous between donor and recipient.

 When you’ve decided which donor you’d like to use, you then call us to ‘reserve’ your choice of donor.
 Your donor is then allocated to you and with sperm donation, this means you can use the same sperm donor for repeated cycles of treatment if needed, as long as there is sperm available from that particular donor, which we check every month.

 You are also able to reserve a particular donor’s sperm so you can give any child born a sibling in future.

-And remember we currently have no waiting listsfor treatment with either donor sperm or donor eggs.
 For details of our treatments using donor eggs or donor sperm, click here.